 Jamming out to the latest tunes while also running your phone’s navigation app is a stellar way to drain your battery in no time.
 Using your car’s built-in USB port (assuming it has one) to charge your phone often takes ages, so a number of aftermarket manufacturers stepped in with a better solution.
 Whether you’re an Apple or Android user, there’s no shortage of capable and certified phone chargers available in nearly every price range.
 We’ve put together the best ones that combine style, dependability, and functionality.

 Some chargers have a high enough output to simultaneously charge your smartphone and tablet, while others distinguish themselves from the pack with a streamlined design and built-in cables.
-Below are a few of our personal favorites, from the likes of Moshi and Incipio.
+Below are a few of our personal favorites, such as the.
 Just don’t forget to keep your eyes on the road.

 Moshi has quickly and quietly become the undisputed king of all things charge-related.
-The Moshi Car Charger Duo — previously known as the Moshi Revolt Duo — is a testament to the company’s steadfast approach to charging, offering two USB ports rated at 2.1A (12-watt) for energizing two devices at once.
+The— previously known as the Moshi Revolt Duo — is a testament to the company’s steadfast approach to charging, offering two USB ports rated at 2.1A (12-watt) for energizing two devices at once.
 The anodized-aluminum cover is about as attractive as it gets for a car charger, adorned with a simple LED indicator light that delivers a faint glow.
 The charger’s power management circuitry provides under-current and over-current protection, but it’s the charger’s subtle design that makes Moshi’s flagship offering a favorite.

-This two-port model from Aukey is one of the most popular car chargers on the market, probably because it works with a range of connection types and is 45% more efficient than chargers built with Quick Charge 2.0.
-That said, the Quick Charge capacity only works with smartphones powered by Qualcomm Snapdragon processors (check Qualcomm’s list here).
-To minimize the risk of circuitry damage, this model also uses the company’s EntireProtect feature, which helps prevent overcharging and overheating.
+Aukey is an excellent option for those of you who need some flexibility.
+It’s compatible with a variety of connection types and is 45% more efficient than chargers built with Quick Charge 2.0.
+That said, the capacity only works with smartphones powered by Qualcomm Snapdragon processors (check Qualcomm’s list here).
+This model also uses the company’s EntireProtect feature to minimize the risk of circuitry damage, which helps prevent overcharging and overheating.

-For those looking for something a bit fancy, the Roav SmartCharge charger from Anker offers a suite of features to enhance your road trip and keep your phone juiced up.
+The offers more than the average amount of features, designed to handle all your charging needs in one.
 On top of offering both regular USB and USB-C chargers, the Roav SmartCharge doubles as a Bluetooth adapter for your smartphone.
-Connect to the charger and you’ll be able to play your music through its built-in FM transmitter.
-As if the charger wasn’t useful enough, Anker decided to throw in a connected app that lets you control the player feature and that guides you to your parked car.
+Once you’ve got the connection set up, you’ll be able to blast your tunes with the FM transmitter that comes built-in.
+As if the charger wasn’t useful enough, Anker decided to throw in a connected app that lets you control the player feature and guides you to your parked car.